 7. Test Safety Monitors

 You should have smoke, radon, and carbon monoxide detectors installed in your home.
 If you don’t already, purchase some.
 Check the batteries in all of them and then test the detectors to make sure they function properly before you turn on your heater.

 8. Check for Smells or Noises

 When you finally do turn on your furnace for the first time for the winter, pay attention to any unusual smells or noises.
 Some of these issues may just be the furnace getting used to working again.
 However, some of these signals may indicate larger problems.
 Call your HVAC professional and ask for their advice if your furnace causes persistent strange odors or sounds.

-No matter how well you take care of your furnace, you’re still likely to need maintenance and repair during your furnace’s lifespan.
-To keep the cost of these repairs down, schedule regular inspections with an HVAC professional.
+No matter how well you take care of your furnace, you’re still likely to need heating maintenance and heating repair during your furnace’s lifespan.
+To keep the cost of these repairs down, schedule regular inspections with our professional heating company – Smedley Service.
 These experts can also help you pick out and install a new furnace when your current unit eventually dies.